McLaren MCL60: Later use

 The MCL60 was used for a testing session for sole Formula One tyre supplier Pirelli in January 2025 on the 2A format of Circuit Paul Ricard.
 Piastri completed 120 laps and Norris 123, testing prototype intermediate and wet tyres for use in the season.
 The car – a "mule" modified to simulate a 2026 car – was used again in February for a two-day test at Circuit de Barcelona-Catalunya to test prototype slick tyres for 2026.
 Norris completed 139 laps and Piastri 152.
 Later the same month, O'Ward drove the mule car at Circuito de Jerez for another Pirelli test, completing 153 laps.
 Valtteri Bottas tested the car at Circuit de Barcelona-Catalunya in March.
 Bottas, a Mercedes reserve driver, doubled as McLaren's reserve for 2025 due to O'Ward's commitments in IndyCar.
-In June, Maserati Formula E driver Jake Hughes tested the car at Circuit de Barcelona-Catalunya.
-That same month, American actor and star of the F1 film Brad Pitt drove the car at the Circuit of the Americas, alongside Norris, Piastri, and McLaren Development Driver and Formula 2 driver Alex Dunne.
+In June, McLaren's simulator driver and Maserati Formula E driver Jake Hughes tested the car at Circuit de Barcelona-Catalunya.
+That same month, American actor and star of the F1 film Brad Pitt drove the car at the Circuit of the Americas, alongside Norris, Piastri, McLaren Development Driver and Formula 2 driver Alex Dunne, and commentator Martin Brundle.
 The car was also displayed at the 2025 Goodwood Festival of Speed in the MCL39's chrome livery.
 In August, the car was again used as the base for a 2026 mule to test Pirelli tyre prototypes, and Norris completed 144 laps of the Hungaroring.

+In March 2026, Leonardo Fornaroli, McLaren's reserve driver for 2026 completed his maiden test in a Formula One car at the Circuit de Barcelona-Catalunya, driving the McLaren MCL60.
+He made further appearances with the MCL60 in the next two months at Silverstone and in the Circuit of the Americas.
+In June, Fornaroli and Will Stevens drove the MCL60 at Monza.
+Norris drove the car for show runs ahead of the Miami Grand Prix.
+Norris also drove the MCL60 up the hill climb at the 2026 Goodwood Festival of Speed in the MCL40 livery.
+Norris, Piastri, and Fornaroli tested the car at Algarve International Circuit in July, completing 49, 55, and 47 laps respectively.